 In general, there are two forms of CBDCs, wholesale and retail CBDCs (Bech & Garratt, 2017).
-Wholesale CBDCs are digital forms of central bank money accessible for financial institutions to optimize the settlement of wholesale payments and tokenized financial assets.
+A wholesale CBDC is a digital form of central bank money accessible for financial institutions to optimize the settlement of wholesale payments and tokenized financial assets.
 A retail CBDC, in contrast, constitutes a novel form of central bank money available to the general public.
-In this paper, we solely refer to a retail CBDC as we focus on end-user payments.
+In this paper, we solely refer to a retail CBDC, as we focus on end-user payments.
 A retail CBDC unites features of today's predominant forms of money: cash and bank deposits (Bech & Garratt, 2017).
 While cash is issued by central banks in physical form, bank deposits are issued by commercial banks in digital form.
-As central bank money, CBDCs bear no counterparty risk because the central bank as the CBDC issuer can - by definition and in contrast to commercial banks - not become bankrupt.
-CBDCs would hence provide a safer and practically riskless form of money for the end-user.
+As central bank money, CBDCs bear no counterparty risk because the central bank issuing the CBDC cannot - by definition and in contrast to commercial banks - become bankrupt.2 CBDCs would hence provide a safer and practically riskless form of money for end-users.

-CBDCs can be designed and implemented in different ways (Auer & Böhme, 2020; European Central Bank, 2020b; Kiff et al., 2020).
-Auer and Böhme (2020) identify ar-chitecture, access, and technology as the three main design considerations for a CBDC.
-The architecture specifies the role of the central bank and other market participants in the CBDC ecosystem.
-The account management, onboarding processes, and the distribution of a CBDC might be conducted directly by the central bank (direct model) or by private sector PSPs (intermediated model).
+CBDCs can be designed and implemented in different ways (Allen et al., 2020; Auer & Böhme, 2020; European Central Bank, 2020b; Kiff et al., 2020).
+Auer and Böhme (2020) identify architecture, access, and technology as the three main design considerations for a CBDC.3 The architecture specifies the role of the central bank and other market participants in the CBDC ecosystem.
+The account management, onboarding processes, and distribution of a CBDC might be conducted directly by the central bank (direct model) or by private sector PSPs (intermediated model).
 The access model defines how CBDC transaction data is stored and how access is managed.
 In an account-based model, the CBDC is stored in accounts, and hence the ownership of a CBDC is tied to an identity.
 In a token-based model, the central bank issues digital bearer instruments and ties the CBDC ownership to the (proof of) ownership of the CBDC units itself, similar to cash today.
 Regarding technology, a CBDC can be issued either via a centralized or a distributed ledger.
 If a centralized ledger is used, the central bank manages and controls the CBDC system.
 In the case of a distributed ledger, data processing, storage, and governance can be distributed across additional private or public sector institutions.